Metropolitan University College

 The Metropolitan University College (Professionshøjskolen Metropol), also referred to as Metropolitan UC or MUC, is a university college offering a range of bachelor's degree and academy profession degree programmes in Copenhagen, Denmark.
-All programmes are taught in Danish except for a bachelor's degree in Global Nutrition and Health.
+All programs are taught in Danish except for a bachelor's degree in Global Nutrition and Health.
 A range of courses and modules in English are available to exchange students.

 The Metropolitan UC is organized in two faculties with a total of nine departments.
 Its activities are spread out on a number of sites, in Nørrebro, Frederiksberg, and central Copenhagen.
-It has a total of approximately 9,000 students spread over 15 medium term higher education.
+It has a total of approximately 9,000 students spread over 15 medium terms higher education.
 The University College translates annually for approximately DKK 700 million.

 History

 Metropolitan University College was formed on 1 January 2008 through the merger of CVU Øresund, Nationalt Center for Erhvervspædagogik, Danmarks Forvaltningshøjskole, Den Sociale Højskole, Frederiksberg Seminarium and Suhrs into one organisation.